adobe/cloudinventory/README.md

       --ansible_inv string   File to create the EC2 ansible inventory in (default "ansible.inv") --ansible_private      Create Ansible Inventory with private DNS instead of public -h, --help                 help for aws
-      --partition string     Which partition of AWS to run for default/china (default "default")
+  -i, --inputPath string     file path to dump the inventory in

-Global Flags:
+      --partition string     Which partition of AWS to run for default/china (default "default") Global Flags:
   -f, --filter string   limit dump to a particular cloud service, e.g ec2/rds -p, --path string     file path to dump the inventory in (default "cloudinventory.json")